Kitt-AI/parsetron/README.rst

         color = ColorsGrammar.GOAL

-You are welcome to contribute your own grammar here.
+You are welcome to contribute your own grammar here (under ``parsetron.grammars``).
 Send us a pull request!

 Development
 -----------